-Heart attack occurs when the flow of blood to the heart is blocked.
-The blockage in heart arteries(coronary arteries) is buildup of fat and cholesterol.
+A heart attack occurs when the flow of blood to the heart is blocked.
+The blockage in heart arteries(coronary arteries) is a buildup of fat and cholesterol.
 This blockage is called plaque formation.

-This plaque either is big enough in size to obstruct blood flow in arteries or breaks away and forms a clot, which interrupt blood flow to heart muscle and causes damage to local part.
+This plaque either is big enough to obstruct blood flow in arteries or breaks away and forms a clot, which interrupts blood flow to the heart muscle and causes damage to the local part.

 Heart attack symptoms

 Common cardiac attack signs and symptoms are:

 - Cold sweat